All Products

 Prerequisites

-The database is backed up.
+The database that you want to restore is backed up.
 For more information, see Back up an ApsaraDB for Redis instance by using logical backup.

 Procedure

-In this example, the backup set is restored to an ApsaraDB for Redis instance.
-For information about how to create an ApsaraDB for Redis instance, see Step 1: Create an ApsaraDB for Redis instance.
+In this example, the backup set is restored to an existing ApsaraDB for Redis instance.
+You must create an ApsaraDB for Redis instance in advance.
+For more information about how to create an ApsaraDB for Redis instance, see Step 1: Create an ApsaraDB for Redis instance.

-3. On the Backup Schedules page, find the ID of your backup schedule and click Manage in the Actions column.
+3. On the Backup Schedules page, find the backup schedule that you want to manage and click Manage in the Actions column.

 4. On the Configure Task page, click Restore Database in the upper-right corner.

-5. In the Set Time Restored To step, set the parameters that are described in the following table.
-Then, click Next.
+5. In the Set Time Restored To step of the Create Restore Task wizard, configure the parameters that are described in the following table and click Next.

-The name of the restoration task.
-DBS generates a task name.
-We recommend that you set a descriptive name that is easy to identify.
-Task names do not have to be unique.
+The name of the restore task.
+DBS automatically generates a task name.
+We recommend that you specify a name that can help you identify the task.
+Task names do not need to be unique.

 The time range from the point in time when the first full backup set is created to the point in time when the latest full backup set is created.
 The database can be restored to a point in time within the time range.